* Nicola Clark - U.K.

 It is the first book on dogs in Spanish history and culture.
-The means by which she chooses to present them appeals to me greatly - through artefacts and Spanish Art.
+How she chooses to present them appeals to me greatly - through artifacts and Spanish Art.

 Her book is very detailed.

 What makes it interesting to read are the many stories and anecdotes that accompany the information.
-Karla, with her artistic background, leads us into a painting and draws our attention to something we would not necessarily see ourselves, and explains the "why and the how".
+With her artistic background, Karla leads us into a painting, draws our attention to something we would not necessarily see by ourselves, and explains the "why and how".

 I strongly recommend Karla's book for those who love dogs, Spanish history and culture, and/or Spanish art.
 Her writing style is easy to follow."